 Henry had redressed by the time she arrived, and he strode from the room not long after, impatient to join John in the study – likely because he feared what he might do to McNaught if left alone with him for too long.
 Sure, Haydar and Adnan might be there, but would they step in between an acting duke and the son of another if it came to blows?

 I summoned Mrs. Marson before I dressed.
 She appeared at my doorway carrying a tray full of tinctures and unguents.
 Once inside, she poked and prodded at my ribs until she was sure they weren’t broken, only bruised.
 Again.
 At this rate I would never heal.
-Her inspection complete, she spread a paste over my side that would stem the worst of the bruising and ease my pain, and she advised Harriet to bind my breasts in lieu of tying me in a corset.
+Her inspection complete, she spread a paste over my side that would stem the worst of the bruising and ease my pain, and she advised Harriet to bind my breasts in lieu of tying me into a corset.

 While Harriet wound the linen around my chest, Mrs. Marston saw to the myriad litany of smaller injuries that marred my body.
 I had slices on my leg and hand from my own knife, and she cleaned them out with a liquid that wreaked of alcohol and burned to high heaven.
 Next, she spread still more paste over my scraped knees and elbows, then wrapped them in bandages.
 She clucked over the bruise on my face, and with delicate fingers, pushed at my swollen cheek to test how bad the injury was.